dhiegorp/rabbitmq-tutorials/README.md

 </td></tr></table>

 ### "Echo"
-One of the simplest use cases for messaging is when a Producer sends a message to a queue that threfore are consumed by a Consumer.
+One of the simplest use cases for messaging is when a Producer sends a message to a queue that therefore are consumed by a Consumer.

 ````